 1) To oversee the use of the downtown segment’s art screen designs so that a clean and pleasing implementation was followed, with the primary focus being within the framework of the railings around the canal.

 2) To create a public artwork out of the canal’s waterfall feature, replacing the old façade and scuppers in a way that harmonized with the segment two designs, bringing a strong aural component to this lively central feature of Scottsdale and preserving views of the mountains and other nearby public artworks.

-Artscreens with the design developed for downtown float within the framework of most of the guardrails surrounding the canal.
-Seating was created on the bridge facing the Soleri Bridge and Plaza through a simple cantilever extension with the art panels as backs.
-The guardrail and jersey barrier on Scottsdale Road was replaced with the same barrier on the Soleri Bridge side and the face of the waterfall was raised to the current height of the guardrails on top.
-This makes the artwork more visible to passing traffic.
+Art screens with the design for downtown float within the framework of most of the guardrails surrounding the canal.
+Seating was created on the bridge facing west toward Soleri Bridge through a simple cantilever extension of the art panels.
+The face of the waterfall was raised to the current height of the guardrails on top, making the artwork more visible to passing traffic.

 Location7201 E Camelback Rd, Scottsdale, AZ 85251, USA

 DatesCompleted February 2015